LuisPalacios/tvh_qsv/README.md

 Migrated kernel patches mentioned [here](https://tvheadend.org/issues/3080) to kernel 4.6.3.

-## BACKUP FIRST
+# WARNING! and BACKUP FIRST

-Be careful, this is "touching" your kernel, so I would backup it first :-)
+Be careful, this material is "touching" your kernel, so I would backup it first and you need to know that IT's NOT FIXING THE PROBLEM with HW acceleration yet, I mean that after appliying these patches to the kernel It is not working.
+So, I'm still doing tests...

 Backup the i915 directory